 Climate change will exert significant effect on forest ecosystems and their provision of ecosystem goods and services which form safety nets for millions of rural poor in Africa (Somorin, 2010).
 Building adaptation strategies is imperative for forest-dependent households and communities, and countries whose economies depend on forest and forest related sectors.
 Climate change can have effects on the mitigation potentials of forests.
 Rising temperatures, droughts, fires, insect and disease outbreaks exacerbated by climate change and climate extremes may lead to forests becoming a weaker sink for carbon, thereby putting the mitigation potential of forests at risk (Smith et al., 2014).
-Designing and implementing forest management strategies for the adaptation of forests is important to keep carbon in trees and to increase the sequestration potentials of forests and trees.
+Designing and implementing forest management strategies for the adaptation of forests and trees.